“I’m overwhelmed as a caregiver—where do I start?”

 - The doctor is inexperienced with conditions related to aging

-If you decide to leave your loved one's current doctor, it's important to make sure their personal medical records, including physician's notes, test results and other relevant medical information are transferred to their new doctor.
-Most doctors' offices have a release form you can use to request your loved one's records.
-Once you fill out all the proper paperwork, you can usually have the records sent directly to their new doctor, but there may be a fee involved.
+Once your loved one establishes with a new doctor, it’s important to make sure their personal medical records, including physician’s notes, test results and other relevant health information, are transferred to their file at the new office.
+Most doctors’ offices have a release form you can use to request patient records and have them transferred directly, usually for a fee.